NFPA 25 Inspection:

 Why NYC Building Owners Choose Allstate Sprinkler

-Allstate Sprinkler has managed NFPA 25 compliance for more than 5,000 NYC buildings over 50 years, with FDNY S-12-certified technicians performing every inspection and our proprietary compliance software tracking every required interval automatically.
+Allstate Sprinkler has managed NFPA 25 compliance for more than 5,000 NYC buildings over 50 years.
+Our S-12-certified technicians perform every inspection, and our proprietary compliance software tracks every required interval automatically.
 When an inspection is due, we know before you do.
 When a deficiency is found, we correct it through the same certified team and update your records the same day.
 For building owners who cannot afford a compliance gap, that continuity is what makes the difference.

 Testimonials